The Importance of LLM Collaboration Skills in Marketing

 Simulation Focus: Moving beyond basic queries to strategic AI collaboration.

-Key Skills: Crafting prompts that guide analysis rather than just requesting information; providing constraints and evaluation criteria.
+Key Skills: Crafting prompts that guide analysis rather than merely requesting information and providing constraints and evaluation criteria.

 Level 3: Creative Collaboration